Crystal-Spider/just-vertical-slabs/README.md

 ## Credits
 A very big thank you goes to the Forge team that allowed anyone to mod Minecraft for free and their support in the Forge Forums.
-In particular I want to thank diesieben07 that followed me throughtout most of the development, without him none of this would be possible.
+In particular I want to thank diesieben07 that followed me throughout most of the development, without him none of this would have been possible.

 ## License and right of use
 Feel free to use this mod for any modpack or video, just be sure to give credit and possibly link [here](https://github.com/Nyphet/just-vertical-slabs#readme).